Anal bleaching: Chemicals and actives

 Many early cosmetics marketed for intimate lightening contained irritants that could provoke burning or scarring on sensitive perianal skin.
 Contemporary products tend to avoid certain chemicals restricted by regulators and instead use alternatives that have been formally risk-assessed.

 Hydroquinone

 Hydroquinone has long been used in prescription-strength depigmenting creams.
-In the US, the 2020 CARES Act eliminated the OTC monograph pathway for hydroquinone drug products, and the FDA has issued warning letters to companies marketing unapproved OTC hydroquinone skin lighteners, noting they are not generally recognized as safe and effective (not GRASE).
-In the EU, hydroquinone is listed among substances prohibited for use in cosmetic products (Annex II, entry 1339) under Regulation (EC) No 1223/2009, with limited exceptions not applicable to consumer lightening creams.
+In the United States, the 2020 CARES Act eliminated the OTC monograph pathway for hydroquinone drug products, and the FDA has issued warning letters to companies marketing unapproved OTC hydroquinone skin lighteners, noting they are not generally recognized as safe and effective (not GRASE).
+In the European Union, hydroquinone is listed among substances prohibited for use in cosmetic products (Annex II, entry 1339) under Regulation (EC) No 1223/2009, with limited exceptions not applicable to consumer lightening creams.
 Long-term or inappropriate use of hydroquinone has been associated with exogenous ochronosis, an uncommon but often treatment-resistant dyschromia involving blue-black discoloration.
 Mechanistic work continues to explore the role of tyrosinase activity and phenolic intermediates in ochronosis with chronic exposure.